 The Path to a Cost Accounting Manager Career

 Becoming a cost accounting manager may be a great career choice if you possess the ability to work independently, grasp complex financial data and think critically.
 Other important attributes are excellent written and oral communication skills, as well as good organizational and follow-up skills.
-If this sounds like a good fit for your abilities and interests, a bachelor’s degree in business administration with a specialization in accounting can pave the way to a fulfilling cost accounting manager career!
+If this sounds like a good fit for your abilities and interests, a bachelor’s degree in accounting can pave the way to a fulfilling cost accounting manager career!